mmoizulhaq/oz-builder-kit/README.md

 ## Installation

-Unzip the package into the Plugin directory of UE4.
+Unzip the package into the Plugin directory of your UE4 project.

 ## Example